The famed Friar’s Tavern was located at 279 to 283 Yonge St (at Dundas Square on the southeast corner) in the Downtown

 Since 2018, the century-old building has been a Shoppers Drug Mart.
 In the summer of that year, Friar’s Music Museum opened on the second floor.

-The micro-museum is packed with incredible artifacts mainly from 1950’s and 1960’s Yonge Street music scene.
-Along with an interactive display, visitors to the museum will find a wall of drum kits featuring the names of the musicians that made what’s known today as the “Toronto Sound”.
-The music time capsule has a Domenic Troiano’s (from the band Mandala) 1963 Fender Telecaster and his rainbow-striped jacket, reproduced album covers, Sam the Record Man items and much more.
+The micro-museum is packed with incredible artifacts from the 1950s and 1970s Yonge Street music scene.
+Along with an interactive display, visitors to the museum will find a wall of drum kits featuring the names of the musicians that made what’s known today as the “Toronto Sound.”
+The music time capsule displayed Domenic Troiano’s (from the band Mandala) 1963 Fender Telecaster, his rainbow-striped jacket, reproduced album covers, Sam the Record Man items, and much more.
 There are also many once-ubiquitous keepsakes like matchbooks, swizzle sticks and coasters from the one-time clubs, taverns and hotels that dotted Yonge St many years ago.

 The music lives on at Friar’s Music Museum, and admission is free.

 Did You Know?

-- David Clayton-Thomas later became the lead singer of jazz-rock band, Blood, Sweat & Tears.
+- David Clayton-Thomas later became the lead singer of the jazz-rock band Blood, Sweat & Tears.

 - Before becoming Levon and the Hawks, they backed Ronnie Hawkins at Le Coq d’Or Tavern, which was located just north of Friar’s.

 - A few other taverns along the neon-lit Yonge Street Strip included The Colonial, Steele’s, Club Bluenote, Bermuda, Zanzibar, Brown Derby and the Town.
 The street had it all – rock’n roll, rhythm and blues, jazz, country, folk, island music and more.

 - In 1970, the second floor of Friar’s became the roaring 1920’s-themed, all-ages dance pub called the Nickelodeon.
 It remained open into the 1980s.